 1. POS-driven consumption signal

 Without this, every other step in the loop is gut-feel-driven.
-With this, the recommendation engine has a 30-day rolling daily-bucketed history per item to forecast against.
+With this, the recommendation engine has a rolling daily-bucketed history per item to forecast against.

 2. Statistical replenishment, not min/max